Metroxe/react-border-wrapper/.github/ISSUE_TEMPLATE/new-style.md

 Take a screenshot of the style in the playground

 **Additional context (Optional)**
-Add any other context about the problem here.
+Add any other context here.